 Fully integrated washer & dryer

 If the appliances you are using are fully integrated then these appliances just need space under a 600mm deep worktop and/or between base units, if they are being used.
+You also need appliance doors to clad onto the fronts of them.
+The fittings to do this, will be supplied with the appliances.

 If your utility room is small and no base units are being used then you can baton a worktop to the wall, put 2 end panels either side of the appliances to give the worktop something to rest on and place 2 integrated appliances doors on the front of the appliances, as shown below.